How can you tell if your child is using substances?

 It is often difficult because signs like changes in mood or attitudes, unusual temper outbursts, changes in sleeping habits, and changes in hobbies or other interests, are already quite common in pre-teens and teens.

 What should you look for?

-You can also look for signs of depression, anxiety, withdrawal, carelessness with grooming or hostility.
-Also ask yourself, is your child doing well in school, getting along with friends, taking part in sports or other activities?
+You can also look for signs of depression, anxiety, withdrawal, carelessness with grooming, or hostility.
+Also, ask yourself, is your child doing well in school, getting along with friends, taking part in sports or other activities?

-Watch List for Parents
+Check List for Parents

 - Changes in friends

 - Negative changes in schoolwork, missing school, or declining grades

 - Use of incense, room deodorant, or perfume to hide smoke or chemical odours